flimflam-austin/hugo-cms-test/content/quick_reads/20200910-vaccine-trial-pause/index.md

       produce an immune response.

-      * Moderna & Pfizer vaccines use manufactured SARS-COV-2 genetic material to spark an immune response (mRNA vaccine). **No mRNA vaccines have been approved for human use.**
+      * Moderna & Pfizer vaccines use manufactured SARS-COV-2 genetic material to spark an immune response (mRNA vaccine).**No mRNA vaccines have been approved for human use.**
     _key: 289de4d19980
   - order: 4
+    useCheckmark: false
     body: >-
       ## BIG PICTURE

-      * Dozens of potential vaccines are in clinical trials *worldwide* ~ 100+ preclinical development. **In the U.S., three vaccines are in final stage trials.**
+      * Dozens of potential vaccines are in clinical trials *worldwide* ~ 100+ preclinical development.**In the U.S., three vaccines are in final stage trials.**

       * More than one vaccine *may* eventually combat COVID-19.

-      * We are witnessing a **historic race for vaccine development**, both for the speed of trials and the type of vaccine itself (**an approved mRNA vaccine would be the first of its kind**).
+      * We are witnessing a**historic race for vaccine development**, both for the speed of trials and the type of vaccine itself (**an approved mRNA vaccine would be the first of its kind**).
     _key: 70725a01a218
   - order: 5
+    useCheckmark: true
     body: >-
       We have no way of knowing *if* the participant is reacting to the vaccine or separately ill.
 While we wait for more info, this once again puts focus